Planning Your Research

 - Unclear or unethical author’s rights

 One recent trend to keep in mind is that at many higher education institutions, the library is operating as a scholarly publisher.
 This is particularly true for open access scholarly journals.
 If you find an open access journal that you would like to publish in, and you notice that it is published through a university or college with a good reputation, you should feel safe to submit your manuscript.
-You can view a list of journals published through Texas State University Libraries here.
+You can view a list of featured journals published through Texas State University Libraries here.

 Finally, consider publishing your manuscript in an open access repository or publication.
 You can learn more about this in the Publishing chapter of this book.